sparkertime/clojeopardy/README.markdown

 # This is... clojeopardy!

 Clojeopardy is an api-like screen scraper for the thoroughly awesome [J!
-Archives](http://j-archive.com/) written in Clojure.
+Archives](http://j-archive.com/) written in Clojure with the thoroughly awesome [Enlive](https://github.com/cgrand/enlive).

 ## Usage